 A lot of you are losing your homes and your investment real estate.
 A lot of you have mortgages on that real estate that exceeds your cost of the real estate.
 In that case, you probably have a mortgage on you real estate which exceeds its basis.

-And there's a trap.
+There's a trap.
 It adds insult to injury.
-Not only do you lose your property.
-Not only is your credit impaired.
-Not only is your self-respect and your relationships with people sometimes impaired because us guys judge our value as humans in large part on our ability to produce income and make money and keep money.
+Not only do you lose your property, not only is your credit impaired, not only is your self-respect and your relationships with people sometimes impaired; because us guys judge our value as humans in large part on our ability to produce income and make money and keep money.

 Well, I want to warn you about a little known tax trap that you become very aware of if you're losing real estate.
 Bottomline, if your mortgage exceeds your basis, you will have a taxable event when your property is lost or sold in a foreclosure.